The Center for Global Development and Sustainability

 11:00 am – 12:30 pm.
 Parallel Panel Session 1.

-Cyber Threat Landscape and Resilience to Cyber Attacks for Livelihood Security
+Social Impact: Resilience to Cyber Attacks and the Use of AI for Livelihood Security

 The session aims to discuss the state of national policies and laws that govern the field of Livelihoods and Cyber Security within the US and globally.
-The session will discuss the current cyber threat landscape and common tactics used by cybercriminals targeting minority-owned/led businesses, charities, and religious organizations.
-It will identify key vulnerabilities and risk factors and provide practical hands-on and systematic steps to address them.
-The session also exposes delegates to how to counter cyber threats with free cybersecurity resources and programs available for enhanced security and strategic management.
+It will identify key vulnerabilities and risk factors and provide insights into the use of AI in this field.
+The session will explore the use of AI tools to counter cyber threats and enhance security and strategic management.

 12:30 pm – 1:30 pm